windmill-labs/windmilldocs/docs/compared_to/prefect.md

 	/>
 </div>

-The [app editor](../apps/0_app_editor/index.mdx) goes beyond auto-generated UIs and allows you to create your own customized UIs using drag-and-drop from components powered by Windmill scripts & flows."
+The [app editor](../apps/0_app_editor/index.mdx) goes beyond auto-generated UIs and allows you to create your own customized UIs using drag-and-drop from components powered by Windmill scripts and flows.

 ![App Editor](../assets/apps/0_app_editor/app-editor.png "App Editor")